Have my brain tied behind my back just to make it fair.

 It's going to be the same for everybody.

-The most hated internet provider in the world today, apparently, not me, not I'm just telling you from based on what I read is Comcast.
+What they also believe, the most hated internet provider in the world today, apparently, not me, I'm just telling you, based on what I read is Comcast, people hate them.

 I even shared with you a story last year about some little blogger who was all upset at how much his minimum of 15 gigabytes a month of coverage on Comcast cost and how upset he was about it.